-The Si Projects feature incorporated in Speedstack and Si8000m and Si9000e v15.10 and later allows for easy transfer of controlled impedance structures from the Speedstack stackup design tool into the Si8000m and Si9000e field solvers.
+The Si Projects feature incorporated in Speedstack and Si8000m and allows for easy transfer of controlled impedance structures from the Speedstack stackup design tool into the Si8000m field solver.

-Si Projects allows groups of structures to be saved and recalled in Si8000m and Si9000e and entire stackups of structures to be pasted from Speedstack into Si8000m and Si9000e with just a few clicks of the mouse.
+Si Projects allows groups of structures to be saved and recalled in Si8000m and entire stackups of structures to be pasted from Speedstack into Si8000m with just a few clicks of the mouse.

-The To Si Project toolbar icon copies a group of structures from Speedstack and places them onto the clipboard, these structures can then be pasted directly into the Si8000m / Si9000e Project group.
+The To Si Project toolbar icon copies a group of structures from Speedstack and places them onto the clipboard, these structures can then be pasted directly into the Si8000m Project group